You found the FAQs! Below we have answers to many common questions and support issues.

 USB\Class_FF

-Do you have a mütesync hotkey I can use?
+Do you have a mütesync / MuteMe hotkey I can use?

 Can I use my own USB cord?
 Can I connect the button via a USB hub?
 Can I use a USB converters?